 I saw one funnier than that the other day on Pinterest that said,” Potatoes give us chips, fries, and vodka.
 Get your Stuff together every other vegetable!”
 I fully agree with this statement.
 We need more vegetables to step up to the plate like potatoes.
 Even in the humble status as a tater tot, the potato is majestic!

 I am elevating the humble tater tots to Steakhouse status with a simple homemade seasoning and a cool and spicy dip.
 Come with me on my tater tot adventure!

 My favorite way to eat potatoes is in mashed form with peas and butter stirred in.
-My second favorite way is as a french fry.
-A big, thick, meaty steak fry that I can coat in a thin layer of salt and dip in ketchup.
+My second favorite way is a french fry.
+A big, thick, meaty steak fry that I can coat with a thin layer of salt and dip in ketchup.